John Farnham: 1967–mid 1970s: Teen pop idol

 At 22, Farnham was appointed 'King of Moomba' in 1972, with Melbourne paper The Sun describing him as a "likeable English migrant" who is "King of Pop, King of Kids and today Johnny Farnham was King of Moomba."
 In 1972, Farnham had a top 5 national hit with a cover version of the title track from the David Cassidy international hit album, Rock Me Baby.

 Another stage musical for Farnham was Charlie Girl in 1971.
 Jillian Billman was one of the dancers, and Farnham married her on 18 April 1973.
 Meldrum announced their wedding plans in Go-Set but Sambell denied the early reports, and, despite being best man at the wedding, was against Billman marrying Farnham.
 The clean-cut pop star had made several more albums and singles, but by the mid-1970s his recording career had begun to dwindle and he turned more to stage musicals and television.
 Farnham and 'Queen of Pop' for 1972–1973, Colleen Hewett, combined on the 1973–74 stage musical, Pippin, and its associated show album released in 1974.
 Also in 1974, Farnham and Hewett were co-hosts of It's Magic, a children's TV series on Channel Ten.
 He became familiar to viewers of Countdown when hosting its first colour transmission in early 1975 and introducing Skyhooks' performance of "Horror Movie".

 Relations with Sambell became strained and in January 1976 they announced their split.
 Farnham first turned to Kenn Brodziak, producer of Pippin, for his management during 1976–78, and then to Danny Finley, Hewett's then husband, from 1978.

-Farnham starred in a situation comedy series Bobby Dazzler as the title character during 1977–78, and narrated documentaries including Survival with Johnny Farnham.
+Farnham starred in a situation comedy series Bobby Dazzler as the title character during 1977–78, the pilot Me & Mr Thorne, and narrated documentaries including Survival with Johnny Farnham.
 Farnham was in financial trouble with unpaid taxes and the collapse of a restaurant venture with Hewett and Finley.
 Farnham's singing career was now confined to the cabaret circuit and stage musicals.
 In 1979, he changed his stage name to John Farnham.